-Article excerpts can play an important role in your site’s user experience.
-They provide readers with a taste of what’s inside – encouraging them to click through to your full post.
-Many content management systems, such as WordPress, have the ability to create custom excerpts (or display the first x number of words from an article) built right into the core software.
+Article excerpts can significantly impact your website’s user experience.
+They offer readers a sneak peek into the content, enticing them to click through and read the full post.
+Most content management systems, such as WordPress, have default settings to display custom excerpts or limit the number of words from the article.

-A different take on the hover reveal can be found on this example.
-Rather than the multicolumn card layout, this resembles more of a traditional blog.
+A different take on the hover reveal can be found in this example.
+Rather than the multi-column card layout, this resembles more of a traditional blog.
 The advantage here is that it allows for larger headlines and can handle excerpts of various lengths.